 - All office supplies including copier paper, toners, pens, pencils, notepads and other miscellaneous office supplies; - Provide and install the complete voice/data communications cabling system, which include but is not limited to the EMT conduit, bridle \rings, pull boxes, category 5e UTP cable, category 5e "RJ-45" UTP receptacles, category 3 "RJ-11" UTP receptacles, receptacle boxes, cover plates, and fiber optic cable.
-If the Developer can establish, to TxDOT's satisfaction, that alternate hardware and cabling can achieve the same level of service as TxDOT deems necessary to effectively manage this Project, then the Developer can use fiber optic or copper cable as long as it is sufficient enough to adequately support the Project and field offices.
+If the Developer can establish, to TxDOT's satisfaction, that alternate hardware and cabling can achieve the same level of service as TxDOT deems necessary to effectively manage this Project, then the Developer can submit for TxDOT's approval an alternate plan for hardware and cabling.
+Developer can use fiber optic or copper cable as long as it is sufficient enough to adequately support the Project and field offices.
 All cable shall be routed, terminated, labeled and tested.
 Voice and data circuits shall be installed in conjunction with ISD and TxDOT Department of Information Resources staff; - All equipment shall be replaced and updated at least once every three years or when the Developer upgrades, whichever comes first.
 A multipurpose piece of equipment capable of meeting multiple parts of the requirements above all shall be considered to meet the requirements; - Certify and state supplied components as functional before installation and will bear all responsibility for replacement of parts at work commencement; - Prepare test plan and submit before installation, test installed system and supply test results, and shall conform to all industry standard testing procedures; - Terminate all category 5e UTP cable in 66M150 punch down blocks for voice cabling and shall terminate all category 5e UTP data cable in data patch panels within the wiring closet;